apexskier/kagi-principal-project/README.md

 **Optimizing rankings comes later.
 Need the project running to be able to test optimizations**

 HTML parsing libraries
 - https://github.com/fb55/htmlparser2 - forgiving (people don't follow standards), popular, fast.

+## 2025-05-21

+16:00 notes

+I've got something that's working, but not within the desired parameters.

+First, index latency is not within 50ms.
+I don't yet know if this is because I'm not optimizing OpenSearch right (I am running locally), or if it's a fundamental issue with OpenSearch.
+Given DB/indexing isn't my background, I decided to use an out-of-the box open source option, but in the real world this might require a lot more attention.

+User interface is up, it's simple and static and not pretty, but it works.
+Definitely fulfills the requirements.

+Crawler is working, and respects some good standards and conventions but not every one I'd like.

+MDN has a lot of pages since they have so many languages.
+Might want to deprioritize other langauges.
+I'm randomly selecting the next page to scrape, but this inherently amplifies big sites, and the problem grows since it biases toward following links to those big sites.
+IDEA: I could randomly select an url prefix, then randomly select a path from that.

+given this is in the prompt
+> 4. Explain how you optimized ranking to achieve high relevancy in the search results.
+I'm probably expected to optimize rankings.
+I'm not doing this at all yet, except for trying to query the body and choosing a solid base of opensearch.

+TODO: (for sure)
+- documentation for dev environment
+- documentation for bootstrapping the project
+- documentation for architecture
+- documentation for choices made
+- deployment to a real environment
+- rescraping of outdated content (currently only scraping new urls)

+TODO: (hopefully)
+- improve latency
+- improve result relevancy
+- tests
+- linting and formatting
+- CI/build automation
+- monitoring/observability
+    - structured logs
+    - metrics
+    - bug reporting